-2. Programme objectives
+2. Program objectives

 2.1.
-Master programme Data & Knowledge Engineering
+Master program Data & Knowledge Engineering

-The Master degree programme Data & Knowledge Engineering is a Computer Science programme with the following focuses:
+The Master degree program Data & Knowledge Engineering is a Computer Science program with the following focuses:

-- (I) Methods I: Data Mining Methods and Methods of Machine Learning - (II) Methods II: Methods of Information Processing and Search - (III) Models: Modelling Concepts and Tools for Knowledge Representation and Knowledge Processing - (IV) Applications: Applications of Data Science and - (V) Fundamentals: Fundamental methods (on which parts I to V are based).
+- (I) Methods I: Data Mining Methods and Methods of Machine Learning - (II) Methods II: Methods of Information Processing and Search - (III) Models: Modelling Concepts and Tools for Knowledge Representation and Knowledge Processing - (IV) Applications: Applications of Data Science and - (V) Fundamentals: Fundamental methods (on which parts I to V are based.

-The Master programme Data & Knowledge Engineering is research-oriented.
+The Master program Data & Knowledge Engineering is research-oriented.
 It qualifies for independent scientific work and lays the foundation for further development of Data Science.
 It prepares for admission to dissertation research leading to a doctoral degree.
 It qualifies for self-dependent and leading functions in Data Science.
-It is characterised by scientificity, support of independence, closeness to research, and the ability to judge and make decisions.
+It is characterized by scientificity, support of independence, closeness to research, and the ability to judge and make decisions.

-The Master programme Data & Knowledge Engineering aims to enable students for independent research and development activities in Data Science.
-They will be familiarised with the methods, functioning and thinking of Data & Knowledge Engineering and will be able to apply and adapt the learned methods and models to new problems.
-They especially gain competencies that are required to:
+The Master program Data & Knowledge Engineering aims to enable students for independent research and development activities in Data Science.
+They will be familiarized with the methods, functioning and thinking of Data & Knowledge Engineering and will be able to apply and adapt the learned methods and models to new problems.
+They especially gain competencies that are required to

-- successfully handle tasks for the extraction of knowledge from data on a theoretical and practical basis, - realise decision-making processes through data analysis, - handle complex problems of data processing for conventional and multimedia data, - design and realise solutions for information retrieval, storage and reproduction.
+- successfully handle tasks for the extraction of knowledge from data on a theoretical and practical basis, - realize decision-making processes through data analysis, - handle complex problems of data processing for conventional and multimedia data, and - design and realize solutions for information retrieval, storage and reproduction.

-Furthermore, graduates gain expertise about modelling approaches and methods of Data & Knowledge Engineering and insights into the diverse application fields of this subject area.
-The programme enables graduates to take over challenging tasks and leading functions during the planning and realisation of DKE-related projects.
+Furthermore, graduates gain expertise about modeling approaches and methods of Data & Knowledge Engineering and insights into the diverse application fields of this subject area.
+The program enables graduates to take over challenging tasks and leading functions during the planning and realization of MDKE-related projects.

-According to the goals stated above, the graduate gained the following qualifications: Knowledge and understanding, and skills (knowledge discovery)
+According to the goals stated above, the graduate gained the following qualifications: Knowledge and understanding, and skills (knowledge discovery).